-Why does the performance of a portfolio during its first four years set the tone for the rest of its life?
-There are two types of reasons: external and internal.
-External reasons are: the markets may be in a secular bear mode, markets may be in a multi-year sideways range, or it may be a high inflation environment.
-For a retiree, a sideways market is considered a bear market because of the effects of reverse-dollar-cost-averaging.
+Why does the performance of a portfolio, during its first four years, set the tone for the rest of its life?
+There are external and internal reasons.
+External reasons are the markets may be in a secular bear mode, markets may be in a multi-year sideways range, or it may be a high inflation environment.
+For a retiree, a sideways market is considered a bear market because of the effects of reverse dollar-cost-averaging.

-Internal reasons are: your asset mix may not be set to optimum for the income taken out, you may be rebalancing too frequently, your investments may be chronically underperforming, you may be taking your income from volatile investments amplifying the effects of reverse-dollar cost averaging, your portfolio management expenses may be too high.
+Internal reasons are your asset mix may not be set at the optimum mix for the income taken ou, you may be rebalancing too frequently, your investments may be chronically underperforming, you may be taking your income from volatile investments amplifying the effects of reverse dollar-cost-averaging or your portfolio expenses may be too high.

-Regardless of the reason, the bottom line is, if your portfolio value has a lower market value four years after the start of your retirement, the chances are its average life will be between 30% and 40% less than a portfolio that has a higher market value.
-This should ring alarm bells, because if you continue with your existing strategy, you will likely run out of money prematurely.
-Keep in mind, history shows that megabull markets usually don't come back so fast as we have just left one behind in 1999, the longest one of the last century.
-Annuities should be considered as more reliable income sources.
+Regardless of the reason, the bottom line is, if your portfolio value has a lower market value four years after the start of your retirement, the chances are its average life will be between 30% and

+40% less than a portfolio that has a higher market value.
+This understanding should ring alarm bells because, if you continue with your existing strategy, you will likely run out of money prematurely.
+Keep in mind, history shows that megabull markets usually don't come back so fast - we have just left one behind in 2000 - the longest one of the last century.
+Annuities could be considered as more reliable income sources.

-In conclusion, if you retired four years ago and your portfolio value is less than what you started with, and your advisor is telling you to hang on for the "long term", your definition of "long term" may be a lot shorter than his.
+In conclusion, if you retired four years ago and your portfolio value is less than what you started with and your advisor is telling you to hang on for the "long term", your definition of "long term" may be a lot shorter than his.
 Be cautious.